Go to the Students section

 Undertaking an exchange shows potential employers that you have initiative to form your own learning objectives.

-We have more than 100 agreements with partner universities worldwide in Australia, Canada, Europe, Hong Kong, Japan, Kazakhstan, New Zealand, Thailand, the United States, Uruguay and Vietnam to enable you to enhance your student experience, acquire additional transferable skills and make you stand out from the crowd with a much more impressive CV!
+We have more than 150 agreements with partner universities worldwide in Australia, USA, Canada, Europe, Hong Kong, Japan and many others to enable you to enhance your student experience, acquire additional transferable skills and make you stand out from the crowd with a much more impressive CV!

 Don’t miss out on this opportunity!